elypia/imagecaster/README.md

 ## About
 ImageCaster is a small CLI application that can be used to manage exporting images.
-It's primary use case is for CI/CD where a repository that has a set of images as a source and programatically produces images as a result of a build.
+It's primary use case is for CI/CD where a repository that has a set of images as a source and programmatically produces images as a result of a build.

-An example, and motivation for this is the [Elypia Emotes] repository where we have many images, which we'd like exported in many different sizes and colors, as well as to dynamically generate montages to display on the project README.
+An example and motivation for this is the [Elypia Emotes] repository where we have many images, which we'd like exported in many sizes and colors, as well as to dynamically generate montages to display on the project README.